Why Community Colleges Are Great for Financially Savvy Students

 Psalm 26:6-7

 Welp, I did it.
 Earlier this month, I walked across that stage.
-I received my diploma for my Associate’s degree with Highest Honors in Research, officially marking the halfway point in my journey through college, and I am currently debt-free.
-The whole experience felt surreal and incredible – and if you had asked me for my senior year in high school, I never would have pictured myself crossing that stage with my head high.
+I received my diploma for my Associate’s degree with Highest Honors in Research.
+This officially marks the halfway point in my journey through college.
+Also, I am currently debt-free.
+The whole experience felt surreal and incredible.
+If you had asked me for my senior year in high school, I never would have pictured myself crossing that stage with my head high.

 How did I do it?

-There were many factors at play; a loving and supportive family, a tight-knit community, and developing a customized study routine, and one other thing:
+There were many factors at play.
+A supportive family, a tight-knit community, developing a customized study routine, and one other thing:

 Attending a community college.